oyejateen/ocr_pdf_gen/README.md

 3. Add more questions manually if needed
 4. Translate questions to desired languages
 5. Export all questions to PDF

-## Contributing

-Feel free to open issues or submit pull requests for improvements.

 ## License